It’s about the wind farm, not just the rotor

 While large companies like GE and Vestas focused on building larger and larger rotor blades, V3 took a different perspective and focused on aggregating a unique cluster of existing technologies to create a wind farm that does a better job of extracting energy from the ‘river of wind’ that passes over a given piece of land or waterway

 Not a New Technology but a Completely New Approach

 V3 was founded more than 12 years ago with a focus on identifying, refining as necessary, and aggregating complementary technologies and processes to create a multi-megawatt power ‘system’ that will be a major leap forward in energy density per wind farm and energy production per tower compared to traditional wind towers.
 V3’s efforts have resulted in being granted multiple patents relating to key components of the system and related processes, with more patents forthcoming

 Benefits of the System’s Components are Multiplicative Leading to Results that are Extraordinary

 It’s the unique combination of components that makes the difference.
 In addition, the interactions between the components are generally multiplicative leading to exponential increases in wind farm output.
-For example, V3’s base case tower is expected to generate over 52X more electricity from a typical 1,000 acre wind farm than those using the best modern 2-megawatt windmills for about half the capital cost per megawatt and with a dramatic reduction in volatility / intermittency – a critical issue facing transmission grid operators
+For example, V3’s base case tower is expected to generate over 52X more electricity from a typical 1,000 acre wind farm than those using the best modern 2-megawatt windmills for about two-thirds the capital cost per megawatt and with a dramatic reduction in volatility / intermittency – a critical issue facing transmission grid operators